Rick Brick, MBA, CPHR, IPMA-ACP, SHRM-SCP, PMP

 About

-I am currently a full-time, permanent faculty member of the School of Business at the University of Alberta and serve as an Associate Executive Professor.
+I am currently a full-time, permanent faculty member at the University of Alberta's School of Business, serving as an Associate Executive Professor.
 I teach on the MBA and B Com programs in a number of areas including Leadership, Ethics, Culture, Human Resources, Change Management, Government Policy Development, and Project Management.
 I am also an Adjunct Professor at the Peter Lougheed Leadership College.

 Prior to my retirement from government service about six years ago, I was the Executive Director of Human Resources (HR) for Alberta Health and Wellness [the Ministry of Health].
 In that role, I was accountable for providing the full range of transactional and strategic HR services for that Government department.
 I reported directly to the Deputy Minister and was a member of the Department’s Executive Committee as well as the provincial governments’ Human Resources Council.

 I strongly believe in the value of professional association.
-In addition to being a member of the Chartered Professionals in Human Resources of Alberta (CPHR AB) and the International Personnel Management Association of Canada (IPMA-Canada), I belong to various other organizations such as the Society for Human Resources Management (SHRM).
-I hold HR certification from both Canadian associations [i.e. CPHR and IPMA-ACP] and am certified to practice HR in the United States [i.e. SHRM-SCP].
-I have served on numerous boards and committees including as the National President of IPMA Canada, one of the two national HR certification bodies in Canada.
-Finally, I hold certification as a Project Management Professional (PMP).
+In addition to being a member of the Chartered Professionals in Human Resources of Alberta (CPHR AB) and the International Personnel Management Association of Canada (IPMA-Canada), I belong to various other organizations, such as the Society for Human Resources Management (SHRM).
+I hold HR certifications from both Canadian associations [i.e., CPHR and IPMA-ACP] and am certified to practice HR in the United States [i.e., SHRM-SCP].
+I have served on numerous boards and committees, including as the National President of IPMA Canada, one of the two national HR certification bodies in Canada.
+Finally, I hold the Project Management Professional (PMP) certification.

 Courses